 A new chemogenetic method that enables functional neural circuit analysis

 In collaborative studies with Professor Andrew Allen in the Department of Physiology and Dr Stuart McDougall at the Florey we have developed a new chemogenetic tool to understand neural circuits.
-Our research, which was recently published in Cell Reports (1), utilizes an adaptation of a chemogenetic system using the insect peptide allatostatin-3 (Ast-3).
+Our research, which was recently published in Cell Reports (1), utilises an adaptation of a chemogenetic system using the insect peptide allatostatin-3 (Ast-3).
 Both Ast-3 and its specific allatostatin receptor (AstR) are inert in the mammalian brain.
 Expression of AstR in specific neurons, and then delivery of exogenous Ast-3 peptide has been used in mammals to study neuronal function.
 Our development was to exploit the fact that the Ast-3 peptide can be genetically encoded.
 We developed a recombinant viral vector that enables expression of bioactive Ast-3, its trafficking to the synapse and release in response to neural activity to inhibit neurons expressing the AstR.
 We have therefore developed an enhanced, highly specific chemogenetic approach whereby genetic expression of the activating ligand enables definition of the inputs to neurons expressing the AstR and hence understanding of the circuits controlling the behaviours associated with the specific neurons.

 Current studies, available for student projects, are focused on expanding this chemogenetic methodology to make the Ast-3 construct cell-specific, based upon neurochemical phenotype or its axonal projection and Ast-3 expression inducible using a tetracycline transactivator approach.
 Additionally, we will develop a novel excitatory version of this novel system.
-Projects will involve molecular cloning of the viral constructs and extensive validation of their functionality in cell systems in the Bathgate lab; detailed synaptic physiology to examine transgenic peptide release with whole cell neural recording in the McDougall lab; and in vivo validation both anatomically and physiologically using well-characterized neural systems in Prof Andrew Allen’s laboratory.
+Projects will involve molecular cloning of the viral constructs and extensive validation of their functionality in cell systems in the Bathgate lab; detailed synaptic physiology to examine transgenic peptide release with whole cell neural recording in the McDougall lab; and in vivo validation both anatomically and physiologically using well-characterised neural systems in Prof Andrew Allen’s laboratory.
 Honours, Masters and PhD projects are available.

 1. Ngo H, Melo MR, Layfield S, Connelly AA, Bassi JK, Xie L, Menuet C, McDougall SJ, Bathgate RAD*, Allen AM* (2020) A novel chemogenetic tool for functional neural circuits analysis.
 Cell reports 32, 108139